wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 Currently, PowerAuth SDK supports two basic modes of end-to-end encryption:

 - In an "application" scope, the encryptor can be acquired and used during the whole lifetime of the application.
 - In an "activation" scope, the encryptor can be acquired only if `PowerAuthSDK` has a valid activation.
 The encryptor created for this mode is cryptographically bound to the parameters agreed during the activation process.
-You can combine this encryption with [PowerAuth Symmetric Multi-Factor Authorization Code](#symmetric-multi-factor-authorization-code) in "encrypt-then-sign" mode.
+You can combine this encryption with [PowerAuth Symmetric Multi-Factor Authentication Code](#symmetric-multi-factor-authentication-code) in "encrypt-then-sign" mode.

 For both scenarios, you need to acquire an `CoreEncryptor` object, which will then provide an interface for the request encryption and the response decryption.
 The object currently provides only low-level encryption and decryption methods, so you need to implement your own JSON (de)serialization and request and response processing.